charlescc9/RoboND-Rover-Project/writeup.md

 from the `perception_step()` function.
 I largely adopted the given functionality, but made some adjustments.
 The logic first checks whether the Rover sees navigable terrain pixels (extracted in the `perception_step()` function).
 If not, it either stops if in forward mode, or performs a 4-point turn if in stop mode.
 In the much more common case where the Rover sees navigable terrain, the next Rover variable
 I consider is mode, either forward or stop.
-If the Rover is in forward mode, we finally check if there are enough navigable terrain pixels via the stop_forward property, and if so continue forward, and if not stop the Rover.
+If the Rover is in forward mode, I finally checked if there are enough navigable terrain pixels via the stop_forward property, and if so continue forward, and if not stop the Rover.
 If the Rover is in stop mode, we first check to see if it is actually stopped (velocity <= 0.2), and if not continue to break.
 If so, however, I then check if there are enough navigable terrain pixels to start forward.
-If so, the Rover starts forward, and is not it turns at a constant steering angle of -15
+If so, the Rover starts forward, and if not it turns at a constant steering angle of -15
 (experimenting with changing this angle based on the nav_angels sometimes lead to a back-and-forth motion that broke the navigation).
 The critical step that I changed from the given code was also checking the mean nav_angle when deciding to start forward when in stop mode.
 I found that the Rover often began moving too quickly after coming to a stop and ran into obstacles.
 To fix this, I made sure that the